the French flag

 Proposition 2: man's natural dispositions to reason develop fully only in the species, not in the individual.

-Proposition 3: Man will be able to take part in no other felicity or perfection than that which he has created for himself, independently of instinct, by his own reason
+Proposition 3: Man can partake in no felicity or perfection other than that which he has created for himself—independently of instinct—through his own reason 6.

-It may be noted that man was born almost "naked", without any natural advantages.
-For his safety, he has neither the bull's horn, nor the lion's claw, nor the dog's fangs, only hands.
-Everything happens, then, as if Nature wanted man to owe his progress only to himself, as if Nature's design was not to make man happy, but worthy of happiness.
+It is worth noting that man was born almost naked, devoid of any natural advantages.
+For his protection, he possesses neither the bull’s horn, nor the lion’s claw, nor the dog’s fangs—only hands.
+It is as if nature intended man to owe his progress solely to himself, as though its design were not to make him happy, but to make him worthy of happiness.

-Proposition 4: The means Nature uses to bring about the development of all her dispositions is their antagonism in society
+Proposition 4: The means by which nature brings about the development of all human dispositions is their antagonism within society 7.

-That is precisely this resistance that awakens all man's strength, that leads him to overcome his tendency to laziness.
+It is precisely this resistance that awakens all of man’s strength and drives him to overcome his tendency towards laziness.

 1 Idea for a Universal History with a Cosmopolitan Purpose, Introduction